blaenk/blaenk.github.io/provider/notes/scala.markdown

 }
 ```

 The assertions used in the previous two ScalaTest suites would only show an error that the assertion failed, without showing what the two values were.
-ScalaTest also provides a `===` operator that is more descriptived:
+ScalaTest also provides a `===` operator that is more descriptive:

 ``` scala
 assert(ele.width === 2) // "3 did not equal 2"